c13mora/SQL-Projects/Covid Project/README.md

 And other interesting questions.
 In some cases, we used some helpful querying tools in the SQL language such as virtual tables (or views) and Common Table Expressions (or CTE).

+This one is truly a rich, deep in information dataset.
+I strongly recommend to use it if you wanna practice your querying skils and want to uncover interesting insights from it.
+In future projects we'll keep working on it to extract more information.

 Here's the link to the data: https://ourworldindata.org/covid-deaths

 Some notes: